merzann/v2_creative_spark_images_photography_shop/README.md

 **Dual Entry Paths:**
   - Authenticated Users: See a pre-filled contact form with their saved profile data.
-  - Guest Users: Choose to proceed with a simplified contact form to check out without logging in.
+  - Guest Users: Can use the "Set up an account" option on the login page.

 **Profile Management:**
   - Authenticated users can update their first name, last name, and email directly from the checkout form.
-  - Guest users can enter their information and optionally create a temporary account with auto-login for convenience.
+  - Guest users need to create a user profile first in order to be able to complete a purchase

 **Modal Confirmation:**
   - Users are prompted with a modal asking whether to save changes before proceeding.
   - Options: Save, Don't Save, or Cancel, giving users full control over profile updates.

 **Dynamic Form Behavior:**
- - For guests, the Continue button is disabled until all form fields are valid (including correct email format).
+ - the Continue button is disabled until all form fields are valid (including correct email format).
  - For returning users, changes are tracked and compared to original data to detect modifications.
  - Real-time visual feedback allows user to easily identify errors in data provided